-The guards outside the ward door snapped to attention as he approached.
+The guards outside the door snapped to attention as he approached.
 He hesitated before entering, suddenly unsure.
 What if the Emperor was right?
 What if Luke rejected the whole idea entirely?
 He had given him no reason to trust him.
-If the boy didn't want to live with him, what would he do then?
+If the boy refused to live with him, what would he do then?

 He's afraid of me, Vader realized.
 Your own son is afraid of you.

 It shouldn't be a surprise.
 He was a Sith Lord, as he had taken delight in reminding himself a moment ago.
 People were supposed to be afraid of him.
 And standing here staring at the boy from a distance wasn't doing anything to help the situation.